 We visited Paris a few months ago.
-As soon as we left the train and the station, we met a beggar, and a few streets on the next one… and then the next one.
+As we left the train and the station, we met a beggar, and a few streets down the next one… and then the next.
 How to deal with this as a tourist?
-Emotionally, we wanted to give money, rationally we hesitated: would the Parisians be pleased if millions of tourists start funding beggars, potentially increasing their numbers ?
-What will an individual beggar do with the donation?
-Buy food, finance a roof for the night, or god forbid buy drugs?
-Or is the beggar part of a commercial enterprise?
-Shockingly, there were couples getting ready for a night on the street with small babies.
-Should that be supported that?
+Emotionally, we wanted to give money, rationally we hesitated: would the Parisians be pleased if millions of tourists start funding homeless people, potentially increasing their numbers ?
+What will an individual homeless person do with the donation?
+Buy food, finance a roof for the night, or buy drugs?
+Or is the homeless person part of a commercial enterprise?
+Shockingly, there were couples getting ready for the night on the street with babies.
+Should we supported them too?

 A dilemma.
 In the end we think we found a way out of this.
 We started counting the number of beggars that we met.
 We tripled that number and after we returned home we searched and found a charity in Paris that supports homeless people.
 We donated the calculated sum to that organization.
 Not the best solution, but workable.